Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Example problems

 \exampleproblem Consider a network of $N$ neurons with $P$ memories and all thresholds $H_i=0$.
-Representing the network state as a column vector, show that the memory $\memstate[\nu]$ is an attractor if $\overlapmem[\memstate[\mu],\memstate[\nu]]\approx0$, i.e. the overlap (or correlation) between memory $\nu$ and any other memory is negligible.
+Represent the network state as a column vector and show that the memory $\memstate[\nu]$ is an attractor if $\overlapmem[\memstate[\mu],\memstate[\nu]]\approx0$, i.e., the overlap (or correlation) between memory $\nu$ and any other memory is negligible.